-How to Restore Windows 10 Registry from Backup/Restore Point
+How to Restore Registry from Backup in Windows 10 using Regback?

 - SAM (HKEY_LOCAL_MACHINE\SAM)